The Atheist Bible, CC-BY Fabian M. Suchanek

 Islamic Law

 Islamic Law (also known as Sharia) is a system of moral codes that are based on the Quran and the teachings of Mohammed, the prophet of Islam.
-It emerged around 570 CE.
+It emerged in the 7th century CE.
 It regulates crime, politics, and economics, as well as personal matters such as sexual intercourse, hygiene, diet, prayer, everyday etiquette, and fasting.
-In different variants, and to different extents, the law is today used in several Muslim countries, including Saudi Arabia and Iran.
+In different variants, and to different extents, the law is today used in several Muslim countries, including Saudi Arabia and Iran.83

 Artifacts of the law

-There is no objective reason why something has to be legal or illegal.
+We have argued that humans are very accustomed to following laws.
+This holds no matter whether these laws are reasonable or not, as there is no objective reason why something has to be legal or illegal.
 Furthermore, laws may be enacted with a purpose that later becomes obsolete.
-At the same time, humans are very accustomed to following laws no matter whether these laws are reasonable or not.
 Finally, it requires effort to repeal laws, and this effort is not always made.
 This has led to systems with very bizarre laws.
 Some of them are listed here:

 If people did not sometimes do silly things, nothing intelligent would ever get done.